Legal Docs Hub

 We primarily host and process in the EU/EEA.
 Some providers are global companies; support or maintenance access may occasionally involve restricted transfers outside the EEA.

 Vendors owned outside the EEA.
-Where vendors are EU‑hosted but owned by non‑EEA groups (e.g., Auth0/Okta), restricted remote access may occur for support.
+Where vendors are EU‑hosted but owned by non‑EEA groups (e.g., Amazon Web Services, Auth0/Okta, Sentry), restricted remote access may occur for support.
 We implement Standard Contractual Clauses (SCCs), conduct Transfer Impact Assessments, and apply supplementary measures.
 Details are available on request.

 Safeguards: